-PCF is affected by unavoidable finite-size errors due to the finite size of the simulation cell.
-Twist-averaging cannot remove the spurious correlation caused by the periodic boundary conditions.
+The variation with system size appears less pronounced and less systematic at smaller r.
+The on-top pair density was unaffected within statistical uncertainty.
+For systems with N = 54, 118, and 226 electrons, there was good agreement at small but nonzero distances: Typical differences were of order 1%-5%.
+In contrast, the long-range PCF is affected by unavoidable finite-size errors due to the finite size of the simulation cell.
+Twist averaging cannot remove the spurious correlation caused by the periodic boundary conditions.
 This shows up as a small but statistically significant variation in the long-range oscillations from about $r/r_s \gtrsim 2$ for 118 electrons that decreases in magnitude as the system size increases.
 Figure 1 is included as an XMGrace file in the Supplemental Material26 accompanying this paper, so that other regions of the graph may be inspected.

-The energy is known to converge much more slowly with system size than the PCF.
-38,39 We have therefore applied analytical corrections to our energy data following the procedure developed in Refs.
-40 and 39.
+The energy is known to converge much more slowly with system size than the PCF.^{38,39} We have therefore applied analytical corrections to our energy data following the procedure developed in Refs.
+39 and 40.
 Residual single-particle finite-size effects are removed by addition of the difference between the infinite-system and twist-averaged, finite-system Hartree-Fock kinetic energies.
-The leading-order correction to the Ewald energy, and leading- and next-to-leading-order corrections to the kinetic energy, are also included.
-In addition, finite-size effects in the energy have previously25 been found to be relatively insensitive to ζ , and so a cancellation of errors renders finite-size effects in the energies of spin polarization small even without any correction.
-The analytical arguments of Holzmann et al. 41 lend further support to this conclusion.
+The leading-order correction to the Ewald energy, and leading- and next-to-leading-order corrections to the kinetic energy have previously25 been found to be relatively insensitive to ζ , and so a cancellation of errors renders finite-size effects in the energies of spin polarization small even without any correction.
+The analytical arguments of Holzmann et al.41 lend further support to this conclusion.

-We also examined possible time-step and population-control biases and found them to be very small-less than one part in a thousand of the correlation energy in test cases-so we neglect them in what follows.
-All DMC calculations were performed using at least 1000 walkers and time steps for which the acceptance probability was generally greater than 99.7 %.
+We also examined possible time-step and populationcontrol biases and found them to be very small-less than one part in a thousand of the correlation energy in test cases-so we neglect them in what follows.
+All DMC calculations were performed using at least 1000 walkers and time steps for which the acceptance probability was generally greater than 99.7%.